software-mansion/live-compositor/docs/pages/deployment/configuration.md

 See `-loglevel` option in [FFmpeg documentation](https://ffmpeg.org/ffmpeg.html).

-### `LIVE_COMPOSITOR_TMP_PATH`
+### `LIVE_COMPOSITOR_DOWNLOAD_DIR`

-A path to a directory in which temporary files will be stored.
+A path to a directory in which downloaded files will be stored.
 Uses the location provided by the OS if not set.

+In this directory, an instance of the compositor will create a subdirectory named `live-compositor-<random number>`.
+Downloaded temporary files will be stored there.

 ### `LIVE_COMPOSITOR_WEB_RENDERER_ENABLE`